MatteoBrentegani/PPO/README.md

 activate tensorflow
 python main.c
 ```
-(If you change environment you should change the imported environment into main.c)
+(If you want to change environment you should edit main.c)

 End with an example of getting some data out of the system or using it for a little demo